 Simple Ways to Incorporate Sea Moss into Your Diet

-While you may not want to scuba dive to source your own sea moss, there are plenty of ways to incorporate it into your diet, via:
+While you may not want to scuba dive to source your own sea moss, there are plenty of ways to incorporate it into your diet: powders, liquids, gummies, capsules, and gels.
+You can add different types of sea moss supplements to your water, beverages, and food dishes or simply take them by themselves.

 Additionally, some people use sea moss topically in the form of creams or lotions for an added benefit to their skin.